Eugenio Scalfari

 Eugenio Scalfari ([euˈdʒɛːnjo ˈskalfari]; 6 April 1924 – 14 July 2022) was an Italian journalist.
-He was editor of the news magazine L'Espresso (1963–1968), a member of parliament in the Chamber of Deputies (1968–1972), and co-founder of the newspaper La Repubblica and its editor from 1976 to 1996.
+He was editor-in-chief of L'Espresso (1963–1968), a member of Parliament in Italy's Chamber of Deputies (1968–1972), and co-founder of La Repubblica and its editor-in-chief (1976–1996).
+He was known for his meetings and interviews with important figures, including Pope Francis, Enrico Berlinguer, Aldo Moro, Umberto Eco, Italo Calvino, and Roberto Benigni.

-Early life
+Early life and education

-Scalfari was born in Civitavecchia, in the province of Rome.
-Scalfari began secondary studies at the Mamiani High School in Rome.
-Scalfari's family, of Calabrian origin, later moved to Sanremo where his father was artistic director of the Casino, and he completed his high school studies there, at the G.D.
+Scalfari was born in Civitavecchia, in the province of Rome, on 6 April 1924.
+He began secondary studies at the Mamiani High School in Rome.
+Scalfari's family, of Calabrian origin, later moved to Sanremo, where his father Pietro Scalfari was artistic director of the Casino, and he completed his high school studies there, at the G.D.
 Cassini school, where Italo Calvino was a classmate.
+About his friendship with Scalfari, Calvino wrote: "Dear Eugenio, your letters are like slaps on the back and I need slaps on the back, especially these days. ...
+My mouth is watering thinking about the delicious discussions we will have when we get together again."

-In 1950, Scalfari married Simonetta, daughter of the journalist Giulio De Benedetti; she died in 2006.
-From the end of the seventies Scalfari was romantically linked to Serena Rossetti, former editorial secretary of L'Espresso and later of La Repubblica, whom he married after the death of his wife Simonetta.
+In July 2021, about his lasting friendship with Calvino, which included discussions around books, the first girls, the exchange of letters, the evenings at the pool table, and the National Fascist Party Saturday marches, he recalled: "My adolescence began when I was fifteen in Sanremo: I think back to that age of life as I leaf through the Meridian which collects my books.
+First class of high school.
+The 'band', as immediately we baptized, the first trimester of school was formed."
+Philosophically, Scalfari underwent three phases: Benedetto Croce, the Age of Enlightenment, and the discovery of Friedrich Nietzsche.
+He was also influenced by Marcel Proust and Rainer Maria Rilke.
+An intellectual of Pannunzian training, he always supported and defended secularism in the politics of the Italian state.